wmvanvliet/mne_practical_meeg_2025/README.md

 ### Start a Jupyter notebook

- To start a Jupyter notebook, open your terminal and navigate to the directory where you would like to save this directory of scripts.
+ To start a Jupyter notebook, open your terminal and navigate to the directory where you would saved this directory of scripts.
 Then type the command `jupyter notebook` and Jupyter should open in your browser.
 Click on the notebook you want to run!

 ## Program